Health and Metro Vancouver millennials

 Justason Market Intelligence Inc. is a Vancouver-based market and social research firm asking the right people the right questions and delivering epiphanies.
 Justason offers the complete range of survey research and qualitative methodologies, all with personal service only possible with a boutique firm.
 The firm owns and operates Vancouver Focus®.

 These are selected results of a Justason Market Intelligence online survey of Metro Vancouver millennials, age 18-39 years.
-The survey, sponsored by Justason Market Intelligence and Elevator Strategy, was conducted in English May 10-14, 2018 among randomly selected pre-recruited panelists.
+The survey, released for public education purposes by Justason Market Intelligence and Elevator Strategy, was conducted in English May 10-14, 2018 among randomly selected pre-recruited panelists.
 The Justason Market Intelligence panel is recruited by random digit dialling (RDD) and secondarily by river sampling.
 The research design oversampled some groups to permit independent analysis.
 This unweighted non-probability sample of 648 was weighted to 500 and normalized to actual gender, age, and regional distributions of the current census (2016).
-The variance of weights is 0.5102-1.2526.
-View the unweighted and unadjusted tables here.
 A probability sample of 500 carries a margin of error of +/-4.4 percentage points 95% of the time.
-View Marketing Research and Intelligence Association (MRIA) standards for public release of survey research here.